 STRAHAN, PAUL, AND BATES .- A sitting for the final examination of Messrs.
-Strahan, Paul, and Bates was held on Tuesday at the Court of Bankruptcy, when a further adjournment of two months was agreed to.
+Strahan, Paul, and Bates was held on Tuesday at the Court of Bankruptey, when a further adjournment of two months was agreed to.
 The balance-sheet will not be ready for a month, and some time must be allowed for its investigation.
 Meanwhile, it is thought some further progress will have been made with the criminal charges against the bankrupts.
 A number of additional proofs and claims have been admitted under the joint and separate estates, and a question has been raised with reference to those arising from a connexion between the respective firms of Strahan, Paul, and Co. and Halford and Co.
-The total debts and liabilities will, it is estimated, reach from 700,000% to 800,000%, and the assets about 100,000%.
+The total debts and liabilities will, it is estimated, reach from 700,000l. to 800,0001., and the assets about 100,0001.
 The amount of property already realised is 44,000%.
-With regard to an allowance to the bankrupts, it was intimated that the assignees are willing to continue it for one month longer to Mr. Strahan and Mr. Bates, with leave to apply for its renewal; but Sir John Dean Paul, having drawn a certain amount from the bank shortly before the suspension, is considered not to be entitled to any similar assistance.
+With regard to an allowance to the bankrupts, it was intimated that the assignees are willing to continue it for one month longer to Mr. Strahan and Mr. Bates, with leave to apply for its renewal; but Sir John Dean Paul, having drawn a amount from the bank shortly before the suspension, is considered not to be entitled to any similar assistance.
 Since their liberation on bail, the bankrupts, it was mentioned, have sedulously applied themselves to the preparation of their accounts.

-MRS. BROUGH .- This unhappy woman, who was tried at Guildford for the murder of her six children at Esher, and who was acquitted on the ground of insanity, and respecting whose state of mind there was much discrepancy of opinion, has, since her confinement in the criminal department of Bethlehem Hospital, been under the constant surveillance and care of Dr. Hood, the intelligent resident physician to that institution.
+MRS. BROUGH. - This unhappy woman, who was tried at Guildford for the murder of her six children at Esher, and who was acquitted on the ground of insanity, and respecting whose state of mind there was much discrepancy of opinion, has, since her confinement in the criminal department of Bethlehem Hospital, been under the constant surveillance and care of Dr. Hood, the intelligent resident physician to that institution.
 Dr. Hood has frequently stated to persons visiting Bethlehem that he entertains no doubt of Mrs. Brough's brain being diseased and her mind deranged.
 Since her confinement in the Bethlehem Hospital, her insanity has clearly shown itself to all the officials and nurses.
 The tropical landscape.
 The plan of this college is unique, justice of her acquittal is thus conclusively established.
-This must be satisfactory to all who were engaged in that painfully anxious and responsible investigation, but particularly so to Dr. Forbes Winslow, and the other medical witnesses who, in consequence of their evidence in favour of Mrs. Brough's insanity and moral freesponsibility, were exposed at the time to much animadversion.-Lancet.
+This must be satisfactory to all who were engaged in that painfully anxious and responsible investigation, but particularly so to Dr. Forbes Winslow, and the other medical witnesses who, in consequence of their evidence in favour of Mrs. Brough's insanity and moral irresponsibility, were exposed at the time to much animadversion.-Lancet.
+THE BALLINASLOE HORNED CATTLE FAIR, which has now closed, was one of the largest that has been seen in the town for several years.
+The quality of the animals was admirable.

-of dress, but regretted that their dwellings are still as wretched as in former times.
+of Gorton, who had been employed mowing slopes on the the more comfortable condition of the labourers in point of dress, but regrotted that their dwellings are still as wretched as in former times.